 MN State Memorial

 An especially poignant point of the Memorial Guard involves canine officers with their partners sitting quietly in memory of the our fallen officers, and the several canines that have been lost on the job, many protecting the lives of their handlers.
-This event is held from 8:00 AM until 7:30 PM.
+This Memorial Guard event is held from 7:00 pm on May 14th to the end of the Memorial Day program approximately 8:00 pm on May 15th.

 For more images of the Memorial and events, head over to our Gallery page.